Antisemitism in Europe: Ukraine

 There have been Jews in Ukraine since the Greek colonies of the Black Sea coast had their Jewish traders.
 Antisemitism has existed since at least the time of the Rus Primary Chronicle.
 Leaders of the Ukrainian nationalists of OUN (b) participated in the Holocaust during World War II.
 In Ukraine violence against Jews and antisemitic graffiti remains.
 Antisemitism has declined since Ukrainian independence in 1991.

 United Kingdom

 In 2004, members of the UK Parliament set up an inquiry into antisemitism, which published its findings in 2006.
 The inquiry stated that "until recently, the prevailing opinion both within the Jewish community and beyond [had been] that antisemitism had receded to the point that it existed only on the margins of society."
 It found a reversal of this progress since 2000.
-It aimed to investigate the problem, identify the sources of contemporary antisemitism and make recommendations to improve the situation.
 As of 2014, 9 percent of the British population held negative attitudes towards Jews.
-In 2024, there has been a spike in antisemitism.
+In 2024, there was a spike in antisemitic incidents.
 According to the Community Security Trust, nearly 2,000 antisemitic incidents were recorded in UK in the first half of 2024, marking the highest number ever documented in a six-month period.

+On October 2, 2025, the morning of Yom Kippur, Prestwich resident Jihad al-Shamie attacked the Heaton Park Hebrew Congregation in Manchester, driving a car into pedestrians before getting out and stabbing worshipers.
+The attacker killed one person and the police shot another by accident while also shooting the suspect and three others were seriously injured.
+The attack was declared an act of terror later that same day.

+In March and April 2026, approximately 10 attacks were conducted that targeted the Jewish community in London.
+The attacks have involved arson, explosive devices and chemicals, and targeted Jewish schools, synagogues and charities.
+Responsibility for many of the attacks was claimed by Harakat Ashab al-Yamin al-Islamia, which is believed to be a front group for Iran's Islamic Revolutionary Guard Corps (IRGC).
+The IRGC allegedly outsourced the acts to local criminals to maintain plausible deniability.
+Counter-terrorism police are investigating the attacks, resulting to date in 27 arrests and the allocation of additional police resources to prevent further violence.